JetBrains/intellij-sdk-docs/products/rider.md

 In particular, this article discusses _One Template to Rule Them All_, a way to quickly get started writing plugins for both Rider and ReSharper.

 More background information is available in the [Building a .NET IDE with JetBrains Rider](https://www.codemag.com/Article/1811091/Building-a-.NET-IDE-with-JetBrains-Rider) article, which includes a high-level description of the _Rider Protocol_ communication process between Rider and ReSharper.
-The article is an excellent counterpoint to the ReSharper DevGuide content, which discusses the code level protocol.
+The article is a good counterpoint to the ReSharper DevGuide content, which discusses the protocol at the code level.

 ## Open Source Rider Plugins
 When learning new development configurations, it is helpful to have some existing plugins for reference.